 Located along the Konkan Coast in the Indian state of Maharashtra, Mumbai is well-known around the world for its massive population of 12.4 million within the city limits, which balloons to over 21 million once the surrounding metropolitan area is factored in.
 Many of those 21 million residents, including those from all economic classes and various religions and ethnicities, are known for enjoying the distinctive and cost-effective roadside food that has made the city a premier destination for foodies all over the world, including myself.

 After two visits to Mumbai in less than a year, I have fallen in love with the city’s vibrant and exceptional food scene.
 There are hundreds, if not thousands, of food options there, which can get overwhelming if you don’t know what to look for.
 That’s why I want to share my personal favorite street foods from Mumbai with you.
 These are the foods I couldn’t get enough of, the ones that made my mouth water and my taste buds sing for joy.
-These are the 25 street food dishes you must try in Mumbai!
+These are the 25 must try street food in Mumbai!

 One of the most common and most popular street foods throughout the Indian subcontinent is pani puri.
 This dish consists of a round flatbread that puffs up into a crispy, hollow bread ball, called a puri, when it is fried.
 In the most common and most traditional version of the dish, the puri is punctured by the vendor, who then fills it with a flavorful mixture of spiced, soup-like water (imli pani), chickpeas, potato, onion, chilies, tamarind chutney, and chaat masala.
 Many other inventive and contemporary varieties of the dish can be found throughout India.